Join us for Lobster Lunch sail, Educational Eco wildlife tour or Sunset Dinner sail offered daily.

 With a prevailing afternoon southerly breeze Heron will take the Penobscot Bay in her stride and head towards Robinson’s Rock, home of the famous Andre the seal.
 With favorable wind and tide we can sail close to the ledges and often see dozens and sometimes hundreds of seals asking on the ledges.

-Complimentary soft drinks (hot tea coffee to boot!) will make for a perfect way to spend an afternoon aboard this legendary classic on the magnificent Penobscot Bay.
+Complimentary cookies will make for a perfect way to spend an afternoon aboard this legendary classic on the magnificent Penobscot Bay.
 Beer and soda available for sale on board.

 Eco sails daily mid-June through early October.